 No matter where you shop or what discounts you take advantage of, there’s just about always a way to boost your savings.
 This is even true of the nation’s largest retailer.

-1. Pick up online orders at a store
+7. Pick up online orders at a store

 Walmart offers a service called Store Pickup for online purchases.
 So, if you shop online but your order is less than $35 — the minimum order required to qualify for free shipping — you can opt to have your order sent to your local store and pick it up there.